 If you have suffered the loss of a loved one due to someone else’s negligence, then you may have a wrongful death situation.
-Wrongful death is when the actions of one person causes the death of another person.
+Wrongful death is when the actions of one person cause the death of another person.
 At Harvey & Foote Law Firm, LLC, we see various wrongful death cases that run through a range of experiences, but one thing they all have in common is how heartbreaking they are.
 Such deaths could have almost always been prevented.

 The Balance notes that filing a claim for wrongful death requires showing you and your family have suffered due to the death in a way that is measurable and proving it was by someone else’s action that the death occurred.
 Generally, such cases are filed by immediate family.

 Damages from such a claim are monetary in nature.
 Wrongful death is not a criminal charge, although criminal charges may be brought by the state in some situations.
-Typically, courts will award money for expenses related to the death, medical bills and pain and suffering.
+Typically, courts will award money for expenses related to death, medical bills, and pain and suffering.
 If you want to learn more about wrongful death, then please visit our website.